Grimur12/VNL1_24_H7/DOCS/Dagbók.md

 Iðunn and Pedro
   - The entire group worked together in changing the look of the UI (displays)
   - Added prettytables
   - Fixed the Model Class diagram to match it with the code models
+  - Fixed the state diagram after the TA's opinion

 Grímur and Máni
   - Worked on fixing the Layered Class Diagram so that